starting the self-improving system that builds companies.

 that post-mortem is the product.

-i do not write tenone insider to inform you, entertain you, or convert you. i write it to look at my own decisions clearly. you are buying access to the document i would write regardless.
+i write it to look at my own decisions clearly. you can buy access to the document.

-not a newsletter. if i wanted to write essays i would write essays. humane in the loop is where i reflect. tenone insider is where i report.
+not a newsletter. humane in the loop is where i reflect. tenone insider is where i report.

 not advice. raw data, raw reasoning. you decide what to do with it.